RWTH-EBC/EBC-Tutorials/EBC-Python-101/ebc_basic_tutorial/README.md

 		assert isinstance(number, int), 'Input is not of type integer!' squared_nb = number ** 2  # Square input number
 		return squared_nb

+#  pytests and unittests - How to test your Python code

+You are probabily going to spend most of your programming time with debugging, less with coding the first version.
+Testing, especially automated testing, can save you a lot of debugging time.
+Different Python packages for testing exists, e.g.:
+- unittest (Python in-built)
+- pytest

+Via unittest, pytest and co. you can test your functions and methods, if they perform the way to expect them to perform.
+This is mainly done by defining different inputs for each function and check the output with an assert statement.
+You can find an example pytest file under ../test_example_1.py

+	class Test_Squaring(object):
+		"""
+		I am a test class for example_1.py based on pytest
+		"""

+		def test_positve_int(self):
+			"""
+			Testing method for positive integer inputs
+			"""
+			assert square_int_number(2) == 4

+		def test_zero(self):
+			"""
+			Testing method for input zero
+			"""
+			assert square_int_number(0) == 0

+		def test_negative_int(self):
+			"""
+			Testing method for negative integer inputs
+			"""
+			assert square_int_number(-2) == 4

+You can call the test_example_1.py with execute_pytest_example.py.
+Important: The names of the modules, which hold pytest cases, should start with test_ so that pytest is able to find the test cases.

+You should get the following console output:
+	collected 3 items

+	test_example_1.py ...

+Every dot represents one successful executed test case.

+#  I am an object - Object-oriented programming in Python